openvswitch/ovs/SECURITY.md

 team holds the final say when setting a disclosure date.
 The timeframe for disclosure is from immediate (esp. if it's already publicly known) to a few weeks.
-As a basic default policy, we expect report date to disclosure date to be 3~5 business days.
+As a basic default policy, we expect report date to disclosure date to be 10 to 15 business days.

 Operating system vendors are obvious downstream stakeholders.
 It may not be necessary to be too choosy about who to include: any major Open